-For information on whether you require a visa for the United Kingdom and how to apply go to the link UK Border Agency website
+For information on whether you require a visa for the United Kingdom and how to apply go to the link UK Visas & Immigration.

 Information on staying safe and avoiding problems when living or travelling abroad, with links to our embassies, high commissions and other diplomatic posts across the world.